hafizulamz/hafizulamz.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Centre for Research in Data Science, Universiti Teknologi PETRONAS
+subtitle: <a href="https://cerdas.utp.edu.my/cerdas/">Centre for Research in Data Science, Universiti Teknologi PETRONAS</a>

 profile:
   align: right